From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \subsection{Controlled Execution}

-\textbf{Overview.} Controlled execution in FMware development is essential for ensuring predictable, reliable, and efficient system behavior.
-However, as highlighted in Section~\ref{sec:pipeline}, FMware presents a unique set of challenges due to its non-deterministic nature and the dynamic interactions between agents and models.
-Key recurrent issues include the \textit{lack of controlled execution mechanisms}, which complicates the \textit{verification of fixes} and \textit{limiting execution paths} in FMware systems~\cite{wu2024secgpt}.
+\textbf{Overview.} Controlled execution in FMware development is essential for ensuring predictable, reliable, and efficient system behavior. \respto{1-10b}We define \textit{controlled execution} as the systematic ability to manage, constrain, and reason about the range of possible execution behaviors in FMware systems, including but not limited to deterministic replay.
+It includes (1) repeatability, where identical conditions reliably produce the same execution flow to support debugging, regression testing, and fix verification, and (2) guided exploration, where developers systematically vary conditions, inputs, and agent decisions within defined boundaries to explore the broader execution space, uncover hidden failure modes, and improve robustness.
+This broader framing goes beyond traditional deterministic execution to reflect the unique challenges of FMware, where non-determinism, probabilistic reasoning, and agent model interactions make complete determinism neither feasible nor desirable.

+\respto{2-5}This challenge is primarily a \textsc{Fundamental limitation}, since non-determinism arises from stochastic decoding and open-world dependencies (retrieval corpora, external tools/APIs, asynchronous agent steps) that cannot be assumed stable across runs.
+The recommendations below assume (i) critical run conditions can be pinned or recorded (seeds/decoding settings, prompt and tool versions, environment), (ii) external dependencies can be snapshotted or replayed (recorded tool I/O, retrieval snapshots, cached artefacts), and (iii) teams need reproducibility for debugging, regression verification, and incident response.
+In tightly regulated settings, the guidance assumes constrained state capture, shifting emphasis toward sampling, offline replay, and redaction-aware trace storage.

+\respto{2-14}\add{Testing and controlled execution are closely related, but they address different questions in FMware quality assurance. \emph{Testing} is about correctness, that is, whether the system’s outputs satisfy expected properties for a given input, using mechanisms such as regression tests, metamorphic checks, automated test generation, or AI-as-judge scoring. \emph{Controlled execution} is about repeatability, that is, whether the same pipeline run can be reproduced under specified conditions so that test outcomes are stable and debugging is meaningful.
+It targets flakiness sources beyond the oracle itself, including stochastic decoding, variable retrieval or tool outputs, asynchronous agent steps, changing external services, and non-versioned prompts or memory.
+In practice, controlled execution establishes stable run conditions such as fixed seeds and decoding settings, version-pinned models and prompts, deterministic retrieval snapshots, recorded tool I/O for replay, and isolated environments, which makes subsequent tests and comparisons interpretable.
+In short, testing specifies \emph{what to check} for correctness, while controlled execution provides the \emph{conditions} under which those checks yield reliable and reproducible results.} Key recurrent issues include the \textit{lack of controlled execution mechanisms}, which complicates the \textit{verification of fixes} and \textit{limiting execution paths} in FMware systems~\cite{wu2024secgpt}.
 This lack of control severely limits debugging, reduces productivity, and can degrade system reliability, especially in multi-agent FMware where the same input might lead to divergent outputs across different executions.

 \tinyskip \textbf{Critical Analysis of the State-of-the-Practice.} Traditional software engineering uses controlled execution mechanisms like feature flags and canary releases to test updates before deployment.
 FMware's non-deterministic outputs and reliance on autonomous agents, however, make predicting and reproducing system behavior challenging.